alasco-tech/alasco-tech.github.io/src/content/blog/2023/09/13/react-testing-guidance.md

 ### Add comments if you think they might be helpful

 I’m not a big fan of writing comments (very often commented code changes but the comments not 😅).
-However, in some long and complex **tests**, comments can be very helpful:
+However, in some long and complex tests, comments can be very helpful:

 ```ts
 it("should find some results for the given search query, select the first one and apply", async () => {